sonatype-nexus-community/cheque/README.md

 `~/.iqserver/.iq-server-config`

-See the sample file `.iq-server-config.sample`
+See the example file `.iq-server-config.example`

 ### Oss Index